wishy78/DevOps-Course-Starter/README.md

 ```bash
 ansible-playbook playbook.yml -i inventory.ini
 ```
-enter the required information for the trello token, key, board ID
+enter the required information for the Azure connection string, Database name and Collection Name

 Once complete you can go to http://35.179.21.80:5000/ to view the page